amaslenn/amaslenn.github.com/_posts/2016-10-04-git-worktree+bisect.md

 ---

 [Git worktree](https://git-scm.com/docs/git-worktree) - create branch in separate folder
-[Git bisect](https://git-scm.com/docs/git-bisect) - search for first bad commit
+[Git bisect](https://git-scm.com/docs/git-bisect) - search for the first bad commit

 ## Motivation
 Bisecting may take a while and it makes repository "taken" so no work can be done in it until `bisect` finished.